mbuczko/cerber-oauth2-provider/README.md

 ### Configuration files

-When cerber's system boots up, first it tries to find and load default edn-based confgurations which are simply resources available within a classpath.
+When Cerber's system boots up, first it tries to find and load default edn-based confgurations which are simply resources available within a classpath.
 Specifically, system searches for ```cerber.edn``` (described above) and merges it with optional ```cerber-ENV.edn```.
 Latter one is used to override default options (eg. stores definitions) based on environment controlled by ```ENV``` variable.
 When no environmental variable ENV is set, it immediately defaults to ```local```, so ```cerber-local.edn``` is loaded (if found) and merged with ```cerber.edn```.

 ### HTML resources

-(tbd)
+To complete some of OAuth2-flow actions, like web based authentication or access-grant dialog, Cerber tries to load HTML templates, fill them in and present to the end-user.
+In similar way how it goes with configuration, Cerber looks for 2 HTML templates:

+ * [forms/login.html](./config/templates/login.html) - used to render authentication form.
+ * [forms/authorize.html](./config/templates/authorize.html) - used to render user a form where user is asked to grant a permission.

 Having all the bits and pieces adjusted, it's time to run _mount_ machinery: